CMU-IDS-2022/final-project-michael-scott-paper-company/Report.md

 Another source of research on this topic comes from the World Bank data ([link](https://data.worldbank.org/)) The world bank research page highlights the various factors affecting climate change.
 The website shows statistics on each country and various other metrics.

-Our work derives many data sources from the above mentioned data source ([link](https://data.worldbank.org/topic/19)) and builds on top to provide a consolidated visualization.
+Our work derives many data files from the above mentioned data source ([link](https://data.worldbank.org/topic/19)) and builds on top to provide a consolidated visualization.
 Our aim was to provide users with a concrete and realistic idea of the extent of climate change and yet keep the visualizations simple enough for easy comprehension.
 We try to model the various causes and effects of climate change in the current world and end with a projected model of the state of ice sheets in the future.